 2. Select the permissions that you need:

-ads_management (make changes in selected ad accounts)
+ads_management (make changes in selected ad accounts and social media accounts)

 ads_read(readout ads data)